microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-01.md

 In this challenge we will deploy our first Azure Red Hat OpenShift cluster.
 This will give us an opportunity to learn how to use the `oc` OpenShift CLI, the Azure CLI to issue OpenShift commands, as well as how to access the ARO Web Console.

 - Deploy an Azure Red Hat OpenShift cluster with your Red Hat pull secret
-- Access the ARO Web console and retrieve a login command
+- Access the ARO web console and retrieve a login command
 - Connect to the ARO cluster using the OpenShift CLI

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- Verify that the ARO cluster has been created using the Azure CLI
+- Verify that the ARO cluster has been created using the command `az aro list -o table`
 - Demonstrate that you can login to the ARO Web Console
-- Demonstrate that you can connect to the ARO cluster
+- Demonstrate that you can connect to the ARO cluster using the login command found in the web console
+- Verify the cluster nodes are running by running `oc get nodes`

 ## Learning Resources